 However, the lack of thigh vents means these trousers get quite hot and, once we got sweaty, our legs stuck to the inside.
 We found they tugged knee pads down, especially when pedalling seated.

-The ankle cuff poppers aren’t as good as an elasticated cuff and don’t feel very refined, considering the high price, and we struggled to fit a modern smartphone in the single pocket.
+The ankle cuff poppers aren’t as good as an elasticated cuff and don’t feel very refined, considering the high price.
+We struggled to fit a modern smartphone in the single pocket.

 - Material: 2.5-layer, 100% nylon with PU membrane

 - Price: £80 / $100 / AU$147 / €90 as tested

 The Alpkit Parallax trousers deal with sweat well, the inside only getting wet on very slow climbs.
 Once damp (we’ll come on to waterproof performance), they were still comfortable against our skin and didn’t cause knee pads to fall down.

 We like the light feel and the way they pack easily into the supplied bag.
 The elasticated waist and adjustable pull-cord meant we could tighten the pants so they didn’t fall down, even when covered in mud and water.